2: mid-Holocene case#

 cd /glade/u/home/$USER/code/my_cesm_code/cime/scripts/

-./create_newcase --case $CASEDIR --res $RESOLUTION --compset $COMPSET
+./create_newcase --case $CASEDIR --res $RESOLUTION --compset $COMPSET --project $PROJECT --run-unsupported

-# Change the job queue
+# Set the job queue and project to charge

 cd $CASEDIR